apigee-labs/rapier/README.md

 ### Embedded multi-valued relationships

-In this example, the "collection" that holds the URLs of the multi-valued relationship is a separate resource with its own URL.
+In the previous example, the "collection" that holds the URLs of the multi-valued relationship is a separate resource with its own URL.
-It is also possible to express multti-valued relationship by embedding a collection of URLs directly in one of the entities.
+It is also possible to express a multi-valued relationship by embedding a collection of URLs directly in the entity that describes the relationship.
 Rapier does not have a special syntax for expressing this pattern because it can be expressed using the standard capabilities of
 JSON Schema along with Rapier's single-valued relationships.
 Suppose, for example, that the JSON for a TodoList looked like this: